 A Cross Connection Control inspection will also take place during your appointment.
 The purpose of this inspection is to check for any conditions in which backflow or backpressure in your plumbing system could result in contaminated water flowing into the drinking water supply.

 HydroCorp personnel follow a strict COVID protocol when entering the homes of residents.
 They keep a daily log of their temperature and are instructed not to report to work if they feel sick or have an elevated temperature.
 They wear masks over their nose and mouth at all times, maintain a strict 6-foot social distance at all times, wear disposable gloves which are changed between every appointment, and disinfect surfaces prior to and after working.
 They are instructed to reschedule appointments if they feel they cannot maintain social distance in each residence.
-However, we recognize that some residents may not feel safe allowing someone into their home during the pandemic.
-In this case, we ask that you still call HydroCorp so they can add you to a list of residences to be completed in late spring or early summer when virus spread is lower.

 Prior to the scheduled appointment, it is the property owner's responsibility to: